schochastics/graphlayouts/paper.md

 # Overview of algorithms

 In this section, the most prominent implemented layout algorithms are introduced.
-Others can be found in the online documentation linked above
+Others can be found in the online documentation linked above.

 ## Stress majorization